hyperledger/iroha/CONTRIBUTING.md

 ### Debugging using tokio console

-<details> <summary> Expand to learn how to compile iroha with tokio console support.</summary>
+<details> <summary> Expand to learn how to compile Iroha with tokio console support.</summary>

 Sometimes it might be helpful for debugging to analyze tokio tasks using [tokio-console](https://github.com/tokio-rs/console).

-In this case you should compile iroha with support of tokio console like that:
+In this case you should compile Iroha with support of tokio console like that:

 ```bash
 RUSTFLAGS="--cfg tokio_unstable" cargo build --features tokio-console